cyberchrime/organicmaps-fedora/README.md

 ## FEDORA\_VERSION

-You can set your Fedora version in the file `FEDORA_VERSION`.
+You can set your Fedora version in the `Makefile`.

 ## Sources